 Reinbert de Leeuw version

-Reinbert de Leeuw (born Amsterdam, 8 September 1938) is a Dutch conductor, pianist and composer.
+Reinbert de Leeuw (born Amsterdam, 8 September 1938) is a Dutch conductor, pianist, and composer.

 His version is really, really slow.
 Some critics say this is the most accurate version.
+Because the piece is supposed to be played really slowly.

 Tzvi Erez version